Yurik72/ESPHap/README.md

 ## Fan servicer example

 Example folders contains sketch for [FAN](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_FAN), which shows on Apple fan icon.
-You are able to control fan characteristic such as
+You are able to control fan characteristics such as

 - On/Off
 - Speed